Update on the indoor air quality legislation: is your publicly enclosed space in order?

 Do I have to do anything right now?

-No; the obligation is only applicable from 1 January 2027 and everything that exactly falls under ‘publicly enclosed spaces’ will be further defined later.
-However, you can proactively invest in the indoor air quality of your rooms by, for example installing a CO2 detector.
+No; the obligation is only applicable from 1 January 2027.
+However, since 1 October 2024, you may already voluntarily start implementing the new aspects.
+You can do so using the manuals above.
+You can also proactively invest in the indoor air quality of your rooms by, for example installing a CO2 detector.

 Conclusion